Death Wish (1974 film): Casting

 Originally, Sidney Lumet was to have directed Jack Lemmon as Paul and Henry Fonda as Ochoa.
 Lumet bowed out of the project to direct Serpico (1973), requiring a search for another director.
 Several were considered, including Peter Medak who wanted Henry Fonda as Paul.
 United Artists eventually chose Michael Winner, due to his track record of gritty, violent action films.
 The examples of his work considered included The Mechanic (1972), Scorpio (1973), and The Stone Killer (1973).

 The film was rejected by other studios because of its controversial subject matter and the perceived difficulty of casting someone in the vigilante role.
 Several actors were considered, including Steve McQueen, Clint Eastwood, Burt Lancaster, George C. Scott, Frank Sinatra, Lee Marvin and even Elvis Presley.
 Winner attempted to recruit Bronson, but there were two problems for the actor.
 One was that his agent, Paul Kohner, considered that the film carried a dangerous message.
-The other was that the screenplay then followed the original novel in describing the vigilante as a meek accountant, hardly a suitable role for Bronson.
+The other was that the screenplay followed the original novel in describing Paul as a meek accountant, hardly a suitable role for Bronson.
 "I was really a miscast person," Bronson said later.
 "It was more a theme that would have been better for Dustin Hoffman or somebody who could play a weaker kind of man.
 I told them that at the time."

-Winner was firstly anxious about his decision to cast Jill Ireland, Bronson's real life wife for the role of Paul Kersey's wife, Joanna Kersey.
+Winner was anxious about his decision to cast Jill Ireland, Bronson's real life wife for the role of Paul Kersey's wife, Joanna Kersey.
 After Winner told this to Bronson, he said, "No. I don't want her humiliated and messed around by these actors who play muggers.
 You know the sort of person we want?
 Someone who looks like Hope Lange.", to which Winner replied, "Well, Charlie, the person who looks most like Hope Lange is Hope Lange.
-So I'll get her.".
-Ireland would later go on to play Kersey's love interest in, Death Wish II.
-The film project was dropped by United Artists after budget constraints forced producers Hal Landers and Bobby Roberts to liquidate their rights.
+So I'll get her."
+Ireland later played Kersey's love interest Geri Nichols in Death Wish II.
+The film project was dropped by United Artists after budget constraints forced producers Landers and Roberts to liquidate their rights.
 The original producers were replaced by Italian film mogul Dino De Laurentiis.

 De Laurentiis convinced Charles Bluhdorn to bring the project to Paramount Pictures.
-Paramount purchased the distribution rights of the film in the United States market, while Columbia Pictures licensed the distribution rights for international markets.
+Paramount purchased the distribution rights of the film in the United States market, while Columbia Pictures licensed the distribution rights for international markets, however Paramount also distributed the film in the United Kingdom through Cinema International Corporation, 20th Century-Fox distributed the film in Spain.
 De Laurentiis raised the $3 million budget of the film by pre-selling the distribution rights.

 With funding secured, screenwriter Gerald Wilson was hired to revise the script.
 His first task was changing the identity of the vigilante to make the role more suitable for Bronson.
-"Paul Benjamin" was renamed to "Paul Kersey."
+Paul Benjamin was renamed to Paul Kersey.
 His job was changed from accountant to architect.
 His background changed from a World War II veteran to a Korean War veteran.
-The reason for him not seeing combat duty changed from serving as an army accountant to being a conscientious objector.
+The reason for his not seeing combat duty changed from serving as an army accountant to being a conscientious objector.
 Several vignettes from Mayes' script were deemed unnecessary and so were deleted.